 - Under “System” click on the “System Protection.”

-- Click “System Protection” tab and then click on the “System Restore” button.
+- Click the “System Protection” tab and then click on the “System Restore” button.

 - Under “System Restore” window “Choose a different restore point” and then click “Next“